 "Marijuana positivity continued its upward climb in both the federally-mandated, safety-sensitive and general U.S. workforces.
 In oral fluid testing, which detects recent drug use, marijuana positivity increased nearly 75 percent, from 5.1 percent in 2013 to 8.9 percent in 2016 in the general U.S. workforce.
 Marijuana positivity also increased in both urine testing (2.4% in 2015 versus 2.5% in 2016) and hair testing (7.0% in 2015 versus 7.3% in 2016) in the same population.

-According to Quest Analytics, the drug positivity rates for US employees subjected to urine drug tests are:
+According to Quest Analytics, the drug positivity rates in 2018 of people in the US who were subjected to urine drug tests as a condition of employment are: